Table of Contents

 For a structured event I plan to follow the structure that outlined before.

 - Dress code: Anything you are comfortable laying around in and lounging around in mixed company.
-Think communal sleeping area during your work retreat.
+Think communal sleeping area during your work retreat where kids may be around.

 - Arrive on time, late arrivals will not be admitted